 An Integrated Tech Ecosystem: The Engine creates an electrochemistry workforce-ready region akin to the world-changing semiconductor ecosystem40 of the 1990s by fostering diverse and competitive tech development.
 With the initial focus on next-generation batteries, R&D efforts include long-duration batteries made from regionally sourced, low-cost materials like sodium metal, iron, manganese ores, and sulfur.
 Advanced batteries for transportation, featuring solid-state and metal anodes, will be developed and scaled for safe, efficient use.
 Immediate manufacturing and pilot projects bridge gaps in current technologies, with plans for R&D in advanced electrochemistry, pilot-scale material synthesis, and battery fabrication.
 The initiative also emphasizes battery recycling, improving processes for consumer and large-format applications.
 EPIC leverages partnerships between utilities (SMUD, SoCal Edison, PG&E), research labs, educational institutions, and regulatory agencies to integrate efforts within the electrochemical technology innovation ecosystem and ensure benefits are realized across additional industries.
 Key areas include developing smart grid solutions to integrate with existing infrastructure, enabling shared energy resources and peer-to-peer trading, and supporting electrochemical technology that adjusts power consumption based on grid signals.
 Collaboration with automotive companies facilitates the deployment of ACZEVs, ensuring seamless integration with clean energy sources and infrastructure.
 Coordinated policy advocacy and smart grid roll-out are crucial to implementing and scaling these technologies.
 The other EPIC electrochemical technologies build on and leverage the next-generation battery ecosystem.
 These technologies benefit from established supply chain and manufacturing pilot initiatives.
 Synthetic (clean) fuel production, including synthetic fuels for ICE and jets, expands the impact of the Engine.
 For fuel cells, EPIC enables more efficient devices that are easier and cheaper to construct and create more power from liquid fuels for sectors like aviation, maritime, and construction.
 Collaborations with H2 tech companies and clean-energy infrastructure projects facilitate field trials and scalability.
-Technologies for managing CO2 emissions, like DAC and electrodialysis, will be developed through R&D partnerships and pilot projects.
+Technologies for managing CO2 emissions, like DAC and electrodialysis, will be developed through R&D partnerships and pilot projects, for example reaching to regional companies like Captura (LA).
 Cal EPIC will develop more efficient and capable DAC CO2 capture systems, with the opportunity to deploy them in high PM 2.5 Central Valley communities.